 Disable Advertising Personalization

 To translate this into practical terms, it is a sub-classification to allow you to take advantage of reporting in Google Analytics 4 related to advertising integrations and supplemental Google Ads data.
 It allows you to exclude users from actions that could be interpreted as falling within the scope of “sale” as defined in CCPA.
-If you remember from the above discussion of the “sale” of “personal information” under CCPA, users have the right to opt out of these actions but that opt out right does not extend to collection nor processing.
-By including this disable ability specific to ads personalization, GA allows you to still collect data for all users, have reporting, and even supplement your collected data with aggregate ads data via Google Signals, while dynamically giving users the ability to opt-out of activities protected by CCPA.
+If you remember from the above discussion of the “sale” of “personal information” under CCPA, users have the right to opt out of these actions, but that opt-out right does not extend to collection or processing.
+By including this disable ability specific to ads personalization, GA allows you to still collect data for all users, have reporting, and even supplement your collected data with aggregate ads data via Google Signals, while dynamically giving users the ability to opt out of activities protected by CCPA.

 Google Analytics 4 gives you a couple of options for disabling advertising personalization: